peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 ## CSYNC

-A CSYNC-based update consists of (1) querying the CSYNC record to determine which data records shall be synchronized from child to parent;
-(2) querying for these data records (e.g. NS) and placing them in the parent zone.
+A CSYNC-based update consists of (1) querying the CSYNC (and possibly SOA) record to determine which data records shall be synchronized from child to parent; (2) querying for these data records (e.g. NS) and placing them in the parent zone.
 If the below conditions are not met during these steps, the CSYNC state MUST be considered inconsistent.

-When querying the CYSNC record set, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the CSYNC rdata sets are equal across all received responses.
+When querying the CYSNC record, the Parental Agent MUST ascertain that queries are made against all of the nameservers listed in the Child's delegation from the Parent, and ensure that the record's immediate flag and type bitmap are equal across received responses.

+The CSYNC record's SOA serial field and soaminimum flag might legitimately differ across nameservers (such as in multi-provider setups); equality is thus not required across responses.
+Instead, for a given response, processing of these values thus MUST occur with respect to the SOA record as obtained from the same nameserver (preferably in the same connection).
+The resulting per-response assessments of whether the CSYNC update is permissible MUST match across received responses.

-Further, when retrieving the data record sets as indicated in the CSYNC record (such as NS or A/AAAA records), the Parental Agent MUST ascertain that all queries are made against all nameservers from which CSYNC responses were received, and ensure that all return responses with equal rdata sets (including all empty).
+Further, when retrieving the data record sets as indicated in the CSYNC record (such as NS or A/AAAA records), the Parental Agent MUST ascertain that all queries are made against all nameservers from which CSYNC responses were received (preferably in the same connection), and ensure that all return responses with equal rdata sets (including all empty).

 # IANA Considerations